Segs/Segs/docs/CodingStyle.txt.md

+For more detailed information on contributing to SEGS development, please see [CONTRIBUTING.md](CONTRIBUTING.md)

 This document is more of a statement of intent, then statement of fact :)
 ***
 1. Use spaces instead of tabs. ( Most editors allow one to set this up so 'tab' = 4 spaces )